-If you are running IIS as a webserver, you require an IIS auditing feature to audit the changes made to IIS.
+If you are running IIS as a web server, you require an IIS auditing feature to audit the changes made to IIS.
 It generates logs inside the event viewer whenever there is a change in the IIS configuration.
-In addition, it displays information such as who made the changes, which configuration was changed, and current value.
+In addition, it displays information such as who made the changes, which configuration was changed, and the current value.

-Why does it require to enable it on your server?
+Why is it required to enable it on your server?

 You may require to monitor changes made to your IIS web server.
-For example, suppose there are any changes in your settings, and that affected the live website; in that case, you have to look for the changes made to your IIS configuration.
+For example, suppose there are any changes in your settings that affected the live website; in that case, you have to look for the changes made to your IIS configuration.
 Also, you would like to know who made the same changes.
-IIS auditing feature helps you to audit or monitor to get such information made to your configuration.
+The IIS auditing feature helps you audit or monitor to get information about your configuration.

 How to enable IIS operation logs in IIS?